aurorascharff/next16-commerce/STEPS.md

 - The first issue is with architecture and excessive prop drilling.
 - I'm noticing some issues.
 Fetching auth state top level, passing down to components and using it for conditional rendering, multiple levels down.
 This is a common problem, making our components less reusable and composable, and the code hard to read.
-- We don't need to fetch top level with server components.
-Maybe we tried to improve performance and share this to make the page faster, but that's not necessary, and we are blocking the initial load too.
+- Maybe we tried to improve performance and share this to make the page faster, but we are blocking the initial load.
+We don't need to fetch top level with server components.
 Utilize react cache() to avoid duplicate calls.
 Then fetch inside components.
 Best practice is to push promises to resolve deeper down, for many reasons.
 - Refactor to add reach cache to deduplicate multiple calls to this per page load.
 If using fetch it's auto deduped.
 Fetch inside components, improve structure: PersonalizedSection suspend.
 - (MembershipTile, suspend the personalized for the general, ensuring we have a proper fallback and avoiding CLS).
 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, passing it multiple levels down, forcing the parent to handle this dep, cant move this freely.
 This loggedIn a dep we will encounter forever into the future of our apps life.
-- We could pass it down as a promise, but probably this loggedIn dep will be encountered often.
+- (We could pass it down as a promise, but probably this loggedIn dep will be encountered often).
 Let's instead utilize a smart pattern.
 Add authprovider.
 Let's not await this and block the root page, instead pass it as a promise down, keep it as a promise in the client provider.
 - Welcomebanner: Remove prop all the way down, rather read it with use() inside PersonalBanner.
 Now we need to suspend Personalbanner with GeneralBanner, same pattern as before to avoid CLS and provide something useful, while promise resolves with use().
 WelcomeBanner is now composable again.
 - Any time we need the logged in variable, with is a lot, we can fetch it locally either with async functions or this auth provider, avoiding a lot of future prop drilling.
 - (Same problem in our user profile, getting the logged in state of a user on the server and passing it to the client.
 Do the same refactor here, login button composable and easily reused somewhere else in the future).